thejensen/intro_the-transporter/README.md

 ## Known Bugs

   * Some sounds play on top of each other
-  * Purple character blocks transporter button for some screen widths

 ## Support and contact details
 If you run into any issues or have questions, ideas or concerns, or want to make a contribution to the code, contact us!